wso2/docs-security/en/docs/trust/security-commitment-for-self-hosted-products.md

 * WSO2 conduct [mandatory product security assessments](https://security.docs.wso2.com/en/latest/security-processes/secure-software-development-process/#mandatory-checks-during-releases) during product release cycles under three categories.
 [Static Code Analysis](https://security.docs.wso2.com/en/latest/security-processes/secure-software-development-process/#static-code-analysis), [Software Composition Analysis](https://security.docs.wso2.com/en/latest/security-processes/secure-software-development-process/#third-party-dependency-analysis), and [Dynamic Analysis](https://security.docs.wso2.com/en/latest/security-processes/secure-software-development-process/#dynamic-analysis).
   * For Static Application Security Testing (SAST), we utilize the Find Security Bugs plugin, the Spotbugs plugin, Super-Linter, GoSec, and Veracode Static Analysis which provide OWASP Top 10 and SANS CWE Top 25 coverage.
   * For Dynamic Application Security Testing (DAST), we utilize Invicti (formerly Netsparker), BurpSuite Pro, and Qualys Web Application Scanner (WAS).
-  * For Software Composition Analysis (SCA) or third-party dependency analysis, we utilize OWASP Dependency Check, OWASP Dependency Track, FOSSA, JFrog Xray, and Trivy (specifically for container images).
+  * For Software Composition Analysis (SCA) or third-party dependency analysis, we utilize OWASP Dependency Check, FOSSA, JFrog Xray, and Trivy (specifically for container images).
 Tools such as FOSSA are directly integrated with our source code repositories to provide near real-time visibility into third-party dependency vulnerabilities.
   * Product teams ensure products are released without any true positive vulnerabilities.
 * To ensure that our supported products are secure, we continuously scan third-party dependencies and periodically conduct static and dynamic scans on updated product packs of our supported products.
 * Vulnerabilities that are discovered will be assessed for their impact.
 If any true-positive vulnerabilities are identified, immediate actions will be taken, such as implementing fixes and patches according to their severity, in line with our [Vulnerability Management Process](https://security.docs.wso2.com/en/latest/security-processes/vulnerability-management-process/).